Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Task Planning for Whole-body Dynamic Locomotion

 \item ($S_{\rm robot{\text -}5}$) If the environmental action \textsf{ terrainCrack\text{-}highCeiling} appears, i.e., a crack appears on the terrain and there is a high ceiling, the robot will have to leap over the cracked region using a hopping motion (i.e., $s_{\rm ln\text{-}an}$).
 On the other hand, when this environmental action does not occur, we do not allow to use that action:

-\end{itemize} Regarding the goal proposition for the robot, we require that all switching signals and contact configurations and will occur infinitely often.
+\end{itemize} As for the goal proposition of the robot, we require that all locomotion modes and contact actions will occur infinitely often to verify their correctness.

-where we do not list all the goal propositions of switching signals and contact configurations.
-The reason is that the other goal propositions regarding contact configurations and switching signals are implied by the goal propositions of the environment defined in Eq.~(\ref{eq:environment-goal}).
+where we do not list all the goal propositions of locomotion modes and contact actions.
+The reason is that the other goal propositions regarding contact actions and locomotion modes are implied by the goal propositions of the environment defined in Eq.~(\ref{eq:environment-goal}).